swiftlang/swift-evolution/README.md

 Stage 1 focuses on the essentials required for source and ABI stability.
-Features that don't fundamentally change the ABI of existing language features or imply an ABI-breaking change to the standard library will not be considered in this stage.
+Features that don't fundamentally change the ABI of existing language features or imply an ABI-breaking change to the standard library will not be considered in this stage. **Swift 4 is currently only considering proposals that fit in Stage 1**.

 Stage 2 will commence once the implementation work on the Stage 1 features is cresting, and can contain a few other large and small features.
 We expect that stage 2 will commence some time in Spring 2017.

-The high-priority features supporting stage 1's source and ABI stability goals are:
+The high-priority features supporting Stage 1's source and ABI stability goals are:

 * Source stability features: the Swift language will need [some